NASA record cook, crew members safely back from space - Go Tech Daily

-MOSCOW (AP) – NASA astronaut Christina Koch, who has been in orbit for nearly eleven months from a woman on the longest space flight, landed safely in Kazakhstan on Thursday with two of her crew from the International Space Station.
+NASA astronaut Christina Koch, who has spent almost eleven months in orbit to set a record for a woman’s longest space flight, landed safely in Kazakhstan on Thursday with two crew from the International Space Station.

-Koch completed a 328-day mission on her first space flight, offering researchers the opportunity to observe the effects of long-term spaceflight on a woman.
+Koch completed a 328-day mission after her first flight into space, offering researchers the opportunity to observe the effects of long-term space travel on a woman.
 The study is important as NASA plans to return to the moon and prepare for human exploration of Mars as part of the Artemis program.

-Koch smiled and gave a thumbs up as the rescue team helped her get out of the capsule and put her on a chair next to her crew members for a quick follow-up.
+Koch smiled and gave a thumbs up as a support team helped her out of the capsule and placed her on a chair next to her crew members for a quick follow-up.
 Russian space officials said they were in good shape.

+The rescue team of the Russian space agency helps the US astronaut Christina Koch to get out of the capsule shortly after the landing of the Russian Soyuz space capsule MS-13.
+Photo / AP

 Koch, who grew up in Jacksonville, North Carolina, and now lives with her husband Bob near the Gulf of Mexico in Galveston, Texas, told The Associated Press last month that attending the first all-female spacewalk was the culmination from was their mission.

-Koch said she and NASA astronaut Jessica Meir really appreciated that the October 18 spacewalk “could serve as inspiration for future space explorers.”
+Koch said she and NASA astronaut Jessica Meir greatly appreciated that the October 18 spacewalk “could serve as inspiration for future space explorers.”

+The American astronaut Christina Koch reacts shortly after the landing of the Russian Soyuz MS-13 space capsule about 150 km southeast of the Kazakh city of Zhezkazgan in Kazakhstan.
+Photo / AP

 Parmitano and Skvortsov spent 201 days in space.